aporeto-inc/gaia/doc/documentation.md

 ##### `packetID` `integer`

-PacketID is the ID of the IP header.
+The ID of the IP header of the reported packet.

 ##### `protocol` `integer` [`max_value=255.000000`]